stephpy/timeline/doc/filter.rst

 Filter
 ------

-Filters will apply modificaiton to collection of actions.
+Filters will apply modifications to a collection of actions.

 This bundle provides 2 filters, **DuplicateKey** and **DataHydrator**.

 Add your own filter
 ```````````````````

-Define a class which implements `Spy\Timeline\Filter\FilterInterface` and add it to filterManager
+Define a class that implements `Spy\Timeline\Filter\FilterInterface` and adds it to FilterManager

 .. code-block:: php